JoonasSa/regex/docs/definition.md

 A queue is used to store the active states during the runtime of the program.

-If functionality to have multiple NFAs constructed at the same time is implemented then some sort of data structure will be created to store them.
-A basic list perhaps.

 Other data structures might be added as needs arise.

 ## The problems and solutions